FAQ

 Please visit our website HERE to learn more about open positions at Lavender Hill Farm!

-Our farm is open to the public from 10am – 5pm 7 days a week during our season except for July 4th.
+Our farm is open to the public from 10am – 5pm 7 days a week during our summer season except for July 4th.
 It is unlawful to access our property outside of these hours without prior written permission.
 Those attending a scheduled event or activity are permitted to visit during the hours outlined on the ticket or invitation.
 Photographers, birders, or other guests hoping to experience the farm during magical lighting hours outside of our normal operational hours may contact us at events@lavenderhillfarm.com prior to your visit to request access.
 Emailing does not guarantee approval.
 Please allow several business days for our team to process your request.

 Only properly licensed service animals are permitted on the farm.
 For the comfort and safety of our guests, employees, and plants, we ask that you leave your pets at home.
 Except for properly licensed service animals, dogs are not permitted on our farm.
 We hope you have a wonderful visit and apologize for any inconvenience this may cause.